Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 Shopify prompts you to create a redirect whenever you change a URL

-(Redirects are important from an SEO perspective because they let Google know when a page has changed location, and allow the search engine to crawl and rank the new version).
+(Redirects are important from an SEO perspective because they let Google’s search algorithm know when a page has changed location, and allow it to crawl and rank the new version).

 Wix and Shopify also give you more control over your robots.txt file (a file that tells search engines what to crawl on your website) than Squarespace.